OFDM communication model based on QPSK

-The model in this demonstration is a communication system based on OFDM (Orthogonal frequency division multiplexing) using QPSK modulation.
-OFDM is a modulation technique in which the signal is divided into several subcarriers transmitted in parallel in the frequency domain.
-In this architecture, the block structure is organised to reflect the processes of modulation, mapping to frequency components, adding noise and inverse conversion to recover the signal.
+The model in this demonstration is a communication system based on orthogonal frequency division multiplexing (OFDM) technology using QPSK modulation.
+OFDM is a modulation technique in which a signal is split into several subcarriers transmitted in parallel in the frequency domain.
+In this architecture, the block structure is organized in such a way as to reflect the processes of modulation, mapping to frequency components, adding noise, and reverse conversion to restore the signal.

-The model itself is shown in the figure below.
+The model itself is shown in the picture below.

 The architecture of the model is as follows.

-FFT (Fast Fourier Transform).
-At the receiving end, the signal is translated back to the frequency domain using an FFT block.
-This process reconstructs the frequency components of the signal, allowing useful data to be extracted from the noisy signal, which can then be demodulated.
+On the receiving side, the signal is translated back into the frequency domain using the FFT block.
+This process restores the frequency components of the signal, allowing useful data to be extracted from the noisy signal, which can then be demodulated. -

-QPSK Demodulation Finally, the signal is subjected to QPSK demodulation, which recovers the original digital data by relying on the phase changes of the modulated signal.
-The output is the reconstructed digital signal that has travelled through the communication channel.
+Finally, the signal undergoes QPSK demodulation, which restores the original digital data based on the phase changes of the modulated signal.
+At the output, we receive a reconstructed digital signal that has passed through the communication channel.

 function run_model( name_model)